ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * Value of the existing currency increases dramatically.

 Because the Ixian project is aiming to put in place a stable ecosystem which rewards work and services, rather than simply holding on to 'digital stock'.
-It is the intention of the Ixian founders that hoarding Ixicash  should not yield greater benefits than simply operating in the Ixian ecosystem, so that the price of IxiCash remains relatively stable and low enough for normal usage.
+It is the intention of the Ixian founders that hoarding IxiCash should not yield greater benefits than operating in the Ixian ecosystem, so that the price of IxiCash remains relatively stable and low enough for normal usage.
 We think it would be preferable for Ixian users (and developers) to contribute to the project in a different way than just buying and selling IxiCash.

 Therefore, the reference node implementation includes several methods for generating new currency as an effort to keep the price relatively stable over time.
 The actual rate at which new IxiCash is created is hard-coded into the Ixian DLT binary and changes based on the current block height to reach the specified targets.
 The rates are:
 * 0.1% yearly inflation for the first month of operation